mashupgarage/MG-Eng-Playbook/standards/github/updating-pull-requests.md

   git rebase feature/posts
   git push --force-with-lease
   ```
-  Note that this may still work without issues in some cases but is very prone to conflicts especially if branch is really outdated.
+  Note that this may still work without issues in some cases but is very sensitive to conflicts especially if branch is really outdated.
+Something as simple as a space can cause conflicts and sometimes duplicated commits.
 For big branches it's not worth the hassle.
 Update via merge instead (see `Updating nested branches via merge` above).

 ## Golden Rule of Rebasing